 As part of our safeguarding procedures, staff, governors, parents, visitors, volunteers and students are not permitted to take photographs or make a digital recording, using personal mobile phones, tablets or personal cameras anywhere on our school premises, or when accompanying school trips.
-Staff must use school cameras to record children's work and store photographs of children on the shared Teacher drive.
 Stored photographs should be deleted one year after the child has left the school.
 Photographs of children should not be kept on mobile storage devices or removed from the school premises, unless in exceptional circumstances.
 Parents are asked to sign Photograph permission slips in starter packs, for staff to take photographs and videos to record children's work and progress.
-When displaying children's work, we will not display a child's name and photo together on the website or in newsletters.